How to Run for Office in New York

 What office should I run for?

-If you’re interested in running for office in New York, the very first step is figuring out exactly which political office you want to run for.
+If you’re interested in running for office in New York, the first step is figuring out which political office you want to run for.

-In New York, you can run for a number of positions at the federal, state, and local levels:
+In New York, you can run for many positions at the federal, state, and local levels:

 How do you know which level of government and position is right for you?

-Well, it depends, in part, on the impact you want to have and what it is that you hope to impact.
+Well, it depends, in part, on the impact you want to have and what you hope to impact.

 At the federal level, you can help shape the federal laws that impact education, healthcare, minimum wage, education, oversight, and more.